-- Graduates' earnings (12.5%), as reported by alumni to PayScale.com; early career earnings within five years of graduation (7.5%), and mid-career earnings, which are for those whose education stopped at a Bachelor’s degree and graduated, typically, about 15 years ago.
-(5%).
+- Graduates' earnings (12.5%), as reported by alumni to PayScale.com.
+This includes early career earnings, three years after graduation (7.5%), as well as mid-career earnings, which are for those whose education stopped at a bachelor’s degree, 20 years after graduation (5%).

 - Earnings adjusted by majors (15%).
 To see whether students at a particular school earn more or less than would be expected given the subjects students choose to study, we adjusted PayScale.com's data for the mix of majors at each school; for early career earnings (10%) and mid-career earnings (5%).

 - Value-added earnings (12.5%).
-To see if a school is helping launch students to better-paying jobs than competitors that take in students with similar academic and economic backgrounds, we adjusted PayScale.com's earnings data for the student body's average test scores and the percentage of low-income students at each school; for early career earnings (7.5%) and mid-career earnings (5%).
+To see if a school is helping launch students to better-paying jobs than competitors that take in students with similar academic and economic backgrounds, we adjusted PayScale.com's earnings data — both early career earnings (7.5%) and mid-career earnings (5%) — for the student body's average test scores and high school GPA, and for the percentage of low-income students at each school.

 - Job meaning (5%).
 We used the average score of each school’s alumni on PayScale.com’s survey question of “Does your work make the world a better place?”

 - Socio-economic mobility index (20%).
-For the first time, we included new data provided by the Equality of Opportunity Project that reveals the percentage of students each school move from low-income backgrounds to upper-middle class jobs by the time the student is 34 years old.
+We included data provided by the Equality of Opportunity Project that reveals the percentage of students each school move from low-income backgrounds to upper-middle-class jobs by the time the student reaches their mid-30s.

 Finally, we used statistical techniques to turn all the data points into a single score and ranked the schools based on those scores.

 For a more detailed description of the methodology, read on.